Everyone should have

 a safe, affordable home.

-We strive to assist families below 60-80% of the area median
+We strive to assist families making 80% or less of the area median

 income afford their own home.
 Affordable costs of housing are